-Some individuals underestimate the need for a Fort Lauderdale car accident attorney.
+Some individuals underestimate the need for a Fort Lauderdale DUI or distracted driving accident lawyer.
 But you should avoid making this mistake.

 After an accident, you have a lot on your plate.
 Most importantly, you need to focus on your recovery.
 You probably have multiple doctor appointments to attend, and you might not have time to deal with insurance companies.
 While you heal, your Fort Lauderdale car accident lawyer can handle the insurance company.
 They can fight for you to receive fair compensation for your injuries.

 Depending on the situation, your attorney will need to negotiate with the insurance company.
 The insurance company doesn’t necessarily have your interests at heart, and they could attempt to deny your claim.
 You also might not realize how much money to which you are entitled.
 Accident victims don’t always seek compensation for future medical expenses or lost wages.
 Instead, they put the financial burden on their own shoulders.

 In addition to handling the insurance company, an attorney can file a personal injury claim.
 Someone with knowledge of car accident law in Fort Lauderdale understands the requirements of a lawsuit.
 They may be able to get you compensation for your past and future accident-related expenses.